nh-server/switch-guide/docs/extras/updating.md

     You can learn how to make one [here](/user_guide/sysnand/making_essential_backups/).

 !!!danger "Downgrading"
-    This guide is made for updating your emuMMC **NOT** for downgrading.
+    This guide is made for updating your emuMMC.
+It is **not** for downgrading.
 Downgrading at all, sysMMC or emuMMC, is not recommended and not worth it.
 Downgrading is also very dangerous and can lead to serious complications even when performed correctly.

 ### What you will need